 Losing weight is an ultimate goal for many people in order to achieve better health and fitness.
-There are many barriers to weight loss and it’s important to adopt a healthy lifestyle alongside nutrition and exercise.
+There are many barriers to weight loss, and it's important to adopt a healthy lifestyle alongside nutrition and exercise.

 It is important to note that many barriers to weight loss can be managed.
 This can be achieved by planning meals, carving out times of the day to be active, and budgeting to limit the financial, location, and social obstacles.